-If you were planning to watch the premiere of TNT's new show The Alienist tonight expecting UFOs and extraterrestrial encounters, we really couldn't blame you based on that title.
+Upon hearing the name of Netflix's upcoming new show The Alienist you might be forgiven to expect UFOs and extraterrestrial encounters.
+To be honest we really couldn't blame you based on that title.
 But you'd be sorely disappointed.
 The Alienist, is in fact, not about aliens — at least not the kind of "aliens" you might expect.

 In the show, based on the novel of the same name by Caleb Carr, crime reporter John Moore (Luke Evans) works with psychologist Dr. Laszlo Kreizler (Daniel Brühl) to investigate a series of gruesome murders in New York in 1896.
 Dr. Kreizler has been recruited to help because of his expertise as a psychologist, or as psychologists and psychiatrists were known at that time, "alienists," hence the title of the book and show.

 The term "alienist" might sound like it would apply to someone who studies the extraterrestrial, but in the 19th century, it was actually the preferred term to describe those who worked in psychology.

 Susan Cahn, PhD, a history professor at the University of Buffalo who specialises in the history of mental illness, says that "alienist" likely originated from the French word aliene, meaning "insane," thus the noun alieniste (or alienist in English) referred to someone who treated the "insane."

 "I assume, in addition to the French word, it implies a person being 'alienated' from their primary self or personality, thus a state of madness," she says.